stephanieosan/design-manual/content-guidelines/content-guidelines.md

 ##### Page components

 Page components are individual UI elements that can be “placed” on a page.
-These are generally aligned as “atoms” according to atomic design principles and include things like tabs, tables, buttons, and links.

 ##### Best practices